armagankaratosun/ansible/ansible-python/README.md

 # Ansible Roles for My Python Based Things

-This ansible role bootstraps your Python, Pip, Numpy and finally Matplotlib.
+This ansible role bootstraps your Python, Pip, Numpy, Scipy and finally Matplotlib.

-## Requirements

-* Ubuntu

-## Role Variables